7 must-have skills in an Instructional Designer

 To help find the right Instructional Designer (ID) for your team, here are the must-have skillsets.

-- Knowing eLearning technology.
-During the design and development phases of the ADDIE model, many IDs are also using software programs and tools to develop “eLearning,” which simply put is “electronic learning” or online learning. eLearning utilizes electronic technologies to access educational curriculum completely online.
-Popular eLearning software includes programs such as: Adobe Captivate, Articulate Storyline, Camtasia and Premier Pro more commonly used for multimedia (video) development.
+During the design and development phases of the ADDIE model, many IDs are also using software programs and tools to develop “eLearning,” which simply put is “electronic learning” or online learning. eLearning utilizes electronic technologies to access educational curricula completely online.
+Popular eLearning software includes programs such as: Adobe Captivate, Articulate Storyline, Camtasia and Premiere Pro more commonly used for multimedia (video) development.

 Almost any organization can benefit from having a strong Learning and Development team, which usually consists of IDs, Training Project Managers, Learning Management System Specialists and more.
 However, some of our clients place more of an emphasis on hiring L&D consultants than others.
 Either way, if you need to build a Learning and Development team, or just need someone on a project basis, we can help.
 Contact us to find out how.